Xu-Personal/RestaurantServices/README.md

    of independent restaurants.

 As an exercise, 3. is most meaningful, hence that is my choice here.
+Also, as an exercise I am not considering internal business functions such as billing reconcilation, accountings, human resources, supply chains, etc.

 ## Pandemic Consideration

 The following features are designed to address specifically the challenges for the restaurant business to promote business during the pandemic
 * Provide indicators to search apps whether the restaurants offer take-out, home delivery, outside seating, inside seating, contactless payment
 * Implement a tablet app for waiters/waitresses to take order and payment easily for outside seated customers.
 * Contract a food delivery provider (inefficient to provide deliveries using restaurant staff).
-A B2B interface is needed for that.
+A B2B interface with the provider is needed for this purpose.

 ## Components (Micro Services)
 The diagram in ServiceDiagram.pdf provides an intuitive views of the components.